andrewrobles/Atomic/README.md

 # lbs

+To start the app, cd into the lbs/web/api directory and do `node index.js`, then in another terminal do `npm start` from the lbs/web/ui directory.

+### REQUIREMENTS

 I want to be able to log my weight for today.
 The API endpoint for this feature should be

 ```